A Letter from the Neighbour

-It is my privilege to be writing to you about your family as I will be addressing all your questions and things that may not be clear.
-Yes, you can tell Ike that you are connecting with me, and you can send him a copy of the e-mails if you wish.
-As you read the book you will find that it has a lot of information about White Beech, and the people of the community.
+It is my priviledge to be writing to you about your family as I will be addressing all your questions and things that may not be clear.
+Yes, you can tell Ike that you are connecting with me and you can send him a copy of the e-mails if you wish.
+As you read the book you will find that it has a lot of information about White Beech and the people of the community.
 There may be some errors in my writing but I will do my best.

-It was the SW 28-26-30 W1 in the Rural Municipality of Livingston # 331 Saskatchewan.
+Was located SW 28-26-30 W1 in the Rural Municipality of Livingston # 331 Saskatchewan.
 This was on the same section of land as the Berladyn family farm.
 The section has 640 acres and is quartered into four of 160 acres each.
-Our place was 4 miles north of White Beech, on the North side of Ditch Road, Berladyn farm was next to it to the East.
+Our place was 4 miles North of White Beech, on the North side of Ditch Road, Berladyn farm was next to it to the East.
 We had 24 acres open to crop.
 The rest was bush and pasture.

-It was on SE 28-26-30 W1 in the Rural Municipality of Livingston # 331 Saskatchewan.
-This was 4 miles North of White Beech, then 1 mile East on North side of Ditch Road which was the main route from White Beech to Swan River.
-This was 3 miles from the Manitoba border, and from their farm to Swan River was 17 miles.
+The farm was SE 28-26-30 W1 in the Rural Municipality of Livingston # 331 Saskatchewan.
+This was 4 miles North of White Beech, then 1 mile East on the North side of Ditch Road.
+Ditch Road was the main route from White Beech to Swan River.
+This was 3 miles from the Manitoba border.
+From the Berladyn farm to Swan River was 17 miles.
 Swan River was a town with population of about 2,000.
 This was the closest bigger town as White Beech hamlet had less than 100 people for a total population.
-Yorkton, Saskatchewan, was a city of just under 10,000 population, it was a 110 miles away.
+Yorkton, Saskatchewan, was a city of just under 10,000 people.
+It was a 110 miles away.

-There was an intersection and the Berladyn house was on the NW corner, the Hungarian hall was on the NE corner of the intersection.
+There was an intersection and the Berladyn house was on the NW corner.
+The Hungarian hall was on the NE corner of the intersection.
 Now on the SE corner was a store built by Pete Cwir in about 1932.
-It opened for about two or three years and then it was vacant for quite a while.
-In about maybe 1945 it was converted to an Anglican Church as you will read all about it in the Book.
+It opened for about two or three years and then it sat vacant for quite a while.
+In about maybe 1945, the store was converted into an Anglican Church as you will read all about it in the Book.
 From Toderash house to Berladyn house was just under 1 mile as it was on the same section.

 The Porcupine Forest Reserve was just 2 miles North of the Toderash and the Berladyn places.
-On the farm there was no electricity and coal oil lamps were used, wood heater, wood cook stove and no water works.
-Out-houses were used both the Summer and the Winter.
-This was the normal in those times.
-Some people bathed/washed once per week or more often, and many men very rarely bathed except during the Summer time going swimming, or bathing, in the river.
-Every morning people washed their face and hands and combed their hair.
+On the farm there was no electricity and coal oil lamps were used.
+There was a wood heater, a wood cook stove, and no water works.
+Out-houses were used both in the Summer and in the Winter.
+This was normal in those times.
+Some people bathed/washed once per week or more often.
+Many men very rarely bathed except during the Summer time when going swimming, or bathing, in the river.
+Every morning people washed their face and hands, and combed their hair.

 In 1956 there was progress in the Swan River town when they installed a water and sewer system.
 Until then homes, businesses, restaurants all used out-houses.
-Wood was used for heating and continued in the homes and business places for a while and then some homes and businesses switched to using fuel oil but some continued using wood and coal.
+Wood was used for heating and this continued in the homes and business places for a while.
+Then homes and businesses switched to using fuel oil, but some still continued on using wood and coal.

-The Berladyn family were Ukrainian Catholic and their church was 1 mile West and 1 1⁄2 miles South, but it was rarely open, maybe one or two Sundays a year.
-The Greek Orthodox church was located 2 miles South from their place where they sometimes attended.
+The Berladyn family were Ukrainian Catholic and their church was 1 mile West and 1 1⁄2 miles South.
+It was rarely open, maybe one or two Sundays a year.
+The Greek Orthodox church was located 2 miles South from their place and they sometimes attended.
 On that intersection was the Greek Orthodox Church, The Kiev Hall, and Ste Demetro Cemetery.
-I do not recall them attending the Anglican Church kitty corner from their House.
+I do not recall the Berladyns attending the Anglican Church kitty corner from their House.
 Church Cantor James Berladyn rests in peace there.
 (1891-1955)

-I do remember Rosie talking about church and spiritual things, and everyone in their house listened carefully to her words.
+I do remember Rosie talking about church and spiritual things while everyone in the house listened carefully to her words.
 Mr. Berladyn was a Dyauk (Ukranian word for Cantor).
-The Cantor who leads worship for the preparation of the Mass or worship service.
+The Cantor leads worship for the preparation of the Mass or worship service.
 The family was large and was well respected in the community.
 James as a Cantor officiated in our house the funeral for my brother Mike in January 1948.
 My brother Mike was buried in the Ste Demetro Cemetery, even though it took a week to dig the grave by four men in the frozen ground.

-I have heard of James being called Jemes by my mother but that is the Ukrainian Accent which I assume that Joachim is a similar case to a language accent for the Ukrainian James word.
+I have heard of James being called Jemes by my mother but that is the Ukrainian Accent.
+I assume that Joachim is a similar case to a language accent for the Ukrainian James word.
 I have heard many words miss pronounced by those who speak more than one language.
 Many people learned words by sounds.
-For example, if someone asked another person where was Crookalay, they would think: “Oh you mean Crooked Lake, it is few miles from Made Lake”, think Ukrainian accent
+For example: if someone asked another person where was Crookalay, they would think: “Oh you mean Crooked Lake.
+It is few miles from Made Lake”.
+Think of a Ukrainian accent

 Life on the Farm

-Cows , calves, horses, Pigs, Chicken.
-Dogs, cats.
-Garden, Lots of kids, farms were small, but kids were many.
+Cows, calves, horses, pigs, chicken. dogs, cats, garden.
+Lots of kids.
+Farms were small, but kids were many.
 Although there wasn’t much money but we had fun.
 Lots of children.
-Mackenzie was the voting district in Saskatchewan including the White Beech area.
-And Livingston was the rural municipality the land in White Beech and the area.
+Mackenzie was the voting district in Saskatchewan which included the White Beech area.
+Livingston was the rural municipality of the land in White Beech and area.

 Work in the Community

-There was work available in the community like picking roots on a farm after land was cleared.
-Picking stones on the field and putting them in piles and later with two horses and a stombolt (stone boat) would haul the load to the edge of the field.
+There was work available in the community like picking roots on a farm after the land was cleared.
+Picking stones on the field and putting them in piles.
+Then later two horses and a stombolt (stone boat) would haul the load to the edge of the field.
 In the 1950’s there was farm and bush work for men at .35 to .40 cents an hour.
 Bush work in the Winter time was work cutting spruce pulp wood, trees for lumber, sawing lumber in the mill, some trapping mink, weasel, squirrel, fox.
 Many of the farmers worked on their farm in the Summer and in the bush for the Winter.
-This was so except those who have several cows stayed home and looked after the milking and selling cream to the creamery.
+Except those who had several cows.
+They stayed home to look after the milking and the selling of cream to the creamery.

-There were picture shows in White Beech, and in Swan River there were three theatres and a drive in theatre in the summer time.
-There were dances, weddings, picnics, church celebration, fairs, rodeo, in Swan River, school dances, socials, and baseball games, school concerts, evening card games.
-Neighbour hood visits, no invites, just go and visit – all were always welcomed.
-The boys would go exploring with their sling shots, looking for hawk nests.
+There were picture shows in White Beech.
+In Swan River there were three theatres as well as a drive in theatre in the summer time.
+There were dances, weddings, picnics, church celebration, fairs, rodeo.
+In Swan River, school dances, socials, and baseball games, school concerts, evening card games.
+Neighbourhood visits.
+No invites, just go and visit.
+All were always welcome.
+The boys would go exploring with their sling shots looking for hawk nests.